One of the most beautiful day trips from Athens is undoubtedly Aegina, an island in the Saronic Gulf. This is a guide of things to do in Aegina.

 They will be found to the left.
 Your hotel should also be able to organize a driver to pick you up.

-For many places, there are set prices which are listed on a small kiosk at the front of the taxi queue.
+For many places, there are set prices that are listed on a small kiosk at the front of the taxi queue.

 If you are on a day trip to the island and want to see the Temple of Aphaia, I highly recommend grabbing a taxi and negotiating the price for them to take you there wait for a period of time and drive you back.